eslint-community/eslint-plugin-eslint-plugin/docs/rules/no-meta-replaced-by.md

 # Disallow using the `meta.replacedBy` rule property (`eslint-plugin/no-meta-replaced-by`)

+💼 This rule is enabled in the ✅ `recommended` [config](https://github.com/eslint-community/eslint-plugin-eslint-plugin#presets).

 <!-- end auto-generated rule header -->

 As of ESLint v9.21.0, the rule property `meta.deprecated` can be either a boolean or an object of type `DeprecatedInfo`.
 The `DeprecatedInfo` type includes an optional `replacedBy` array that replaces the now-deprecated `meta.replacedBy` property.